 \subsection{Supervised Classification}

 Table~\ref{tab:classification_results_all} and the left panel of Figure~\ref{fig:summary} show that (i) the \texttt{Chronos} models once again perform very well compared to \texttt{Moirai-small} and the \texttt{Astromer} models; (ii) \texttt{Astromer-2} performs better than \texttt{Moirai-small} in some metrics; and (iii) unlike in the clustering results, \texttt{Chronos-tiny} outperforms \texttt{Chronos-Bolt-tiny} and achieves the second best performance in nearly all metrics.
-As in the clustering results, the hand-crafted features are clearly superior, yielding a F1 score of $0.807\pm0.002$ with the RF classifier.
+As in the clustering results, the hand-crafted features are clearly superior, yielding a F1 score of $0.804\pm0.003$ with the RF classifier.
 We also find that the RF classifier generally performs better than others, although this is somewhat model-dependent.
 We conduct a feature importance analysis on the hand-crafted features in Appendix~\ref{app:HCF_feat_importance} and find that the period of the variability in either passband are the most important features.

 The center and right panels of Figure~\ref{fig:summary} show the confusion matrix of one of the best performing TSFM-classifier pairings (\texttt{Chronos-tiny} with the MLP) and best overall performing model-classifier pairing (hand-crafted features with an RF).
 These confusion matrices show that (i) both \texttt{Chronos-tiny} and the hand-crafted features often confuse RRd sources as RRc; (ii) \texttt{Chronos-tiny} yields better performance on most classes (EA, RRd, RS~CVn, and LPV) although loses overall due to the larger margins in the classes where the hand-crafted features perform better (EW, RRab, RRc).
 In general, these results show that, despite having never seen astronomical time series, \texttt{Chronos-tiny} clearly extracts useful information from the data for supervised classification. \blue{The complete set of confusion matrices across all embedding–classifier combinations is presented in Appendix~\ref{app:confusion}.}